 We're encouraging students and staff to get themselves tested for Covid-19 so we can proactively monitor the virus at our University, take action when needed and keep each other as safe as possible.

-Of these 11 active cases, 10 cases were students, and 1 was a staff member.
+Of these 35 active cases, 29 cases were students, and 6 were staff members.
 This is out of a population of 31,000 students and 3,500 staff.